VishnuVikkas/L-System-Fractal-Architect/README.md

 Symbol	Action
 F	Move forward and draw
- +	Turn right by the given angle
+ +	+Turn right by the given angle
- -	Turn left by the given angle
+ --	Turn left by the given angle

-[	Save current position and direction
+[	[Save current position and direction

-]	Restore last saved position and direction
+]	]Restore last saved position and direction

 A stack is used to store turtle states, enabling branching structures like trees.